Monday, 04 September 2017 GMT

 It’s to be expected that your van will get dirty through bird droppings, dust and salt.
-What is avoidable is the damage that these can cause to your vans bodywork if they are left untouched overtime.
-Dirt acts like sandpaper which when exposed to elements, will overtime wear away your vans protective coating.
+What is avoidable is the damage that these can cause to your vans bodywork if they are left untouched over time.
+Dirt acts like sandpaper which when exposed to elements, will over time wear away your vans protective coating.
 Once the protection has worn away, weathering can cause your colour to fade.
 Washing your van once a week can reduce the likelihood of this happening.

 Enhances your image

-A clean van gives a good impression about you.
+A clean van gives a good impression of you.
 If you use your van for work purposes it can convey to clients a professional image of cleanliness and order.
 A clean van can also make you feel good about yourself.
 So taking pride in keeping it clean is time well spent.

 Lowers stress levels